-- The Directors have reviewed the cash flow forecasts for the Group and believe that there will be sufficient cash inflows and facilities available to enable the Group to fund its operations for at least 12 months from the date these financial statements have been approved: - Management have forecast to generate a profit and positive cash flows from continuing operations for the year ended 30 June 2014 and for the year ended 30 June 2015 and the Directors believe this will be the case; - Management has restructured the Group's businesses, which has lowered its cost base for FY 2014 and future years.
-Included in 2013 expenses are costs associated with the restructure; - The Group has a strong pipeline of sales; - The Directors are confident of raising sufficient new financing to enable the Group to pay its debts as and when they become due and payable through either a Capital Raising or through other financial arrangements.
-The Group intends undertaking a Capital Raising by means of a convertible preference shares issue (CPS Issue) to existing shareholders.
-This CPS issue is expected to raise approximately \$2.8m.
-Further, debtor finance facilities available to the Group remains at AUD 4.0m and NZD 1.0m, which is available subject to achieving sales.
-The facility is drawn to \$1.56m at the date of this report, and is in compliance with the facility terms.
-In addition, a new loan facility from related parties has been executed subsequent to the year.
+- The Directors have reviewed the cash flow forecasts for the Group and believe that there will be sufficient cash inflows and facilities available to enable the Group to fund its operations for at least 12 months from the date these financial statements have been approved; - Management have forecast to generate a profit and positive cash flows for the year ended 30 June 2015 and for the year ended 30 June 2016 and the Directors believe this will be the case; - Management has restructured the Group's businesses, which has lowered its cost base for FY 2015 and future years.
+Included in 2014 expenses are costs associated with the restructure, which will not recur in 2015. - The Board has undertaken a thorough review of our New Zealand strategy and is working diligently to resolve the continuing impact on the Group, as a matter of urgency; - The Group has a strong pipeline of sales.
+Further, year to date sales and improving gross profit margins have been achieved in the Australian operations for the period subsequent to the end of the financial year; - The Directors are confident that the Group has sufficient facilities in place to meet the Group's requirements for 2015.
+Further, finance facilities available to the Group are in the sum of AUD 4.0m and NZD 1.0m, which are available subject to achieving sales.
+A further finance facility with a related party is available to the Group in the sum of \$0.75m.
+The facilities are drawn to \$1.93m at the date of this report and the Group is in compliance with these facilities terms; and - The Directors are aware of the importance of achieving the budget for 2015, the impact of the New Zealand operations on the Group being adequately resolved and current Group finance and funding being both available and maintained.

-The Directors have concluded that it is appropriate to prepare the financial report on a going concern basis, as they are confident the Group will be able to pay its debts as and when they become due and payable through positive cash flows from continuing operations and new equity funds from the CPS Issue.
+The Directors have concluded that it is appropriate to prepare the financial report on a going concern basis, as they are confident the Group will be able to pay its debts as and when they become due and payable through positive cash flows from operations and finance facilities.
 Accordingly, no adjustments have been made to the financial statements relating to the recoverability and classification of recorded asset amounts or to the amounts and classification of liabilities that might be necessary should the Group not continue as a going concern.